alexnarvais/docs/Opto22/Codesys/groov_epic_rio_setup.md

    See the image below for reference:
    ![](img/groov_manage_network_page.png)
-3. Create a new DNS record for the GROOV EPIC/RIO by accessing ad-01 using the following steps:
+3. Create a new DNS record for the GROOV EPIC/RIO by accessing ad-01, using the following sub-steps:
    1. Open the DNS tools from Microsoft Server Manager, see the image below:
       ![](img/dns_tools_server_manager.png)
    2. Create a new host in the **research.pemo** domain under the **Forward Lookup Zones**, see the image below: